-As Floriade grows, so do the economical, social and environmental challenges.
+As Floriade grows, so do the economic, social and environmental challenges.
 In meeting these challenges Events ACT and Floriade work in line with the recommendations set out by the ACT Government’s Environment and Planning Directorate.

 The Directorate provides a blueprint to focus our activities in developing and growing Floriade as a world-class tourism event, with an environmental conscience.
 Acknowledging our role as industry leaders in developing tourism in the ACT as well as innovation in environmental practices, Floriade strives to ensure environmental respect and care is top of mind across event delivery.